 The Decatur City Council meets on the first and third Monday of each month (except during holidays when the meeting is held on Tuesday).
 The council may also meet for study sessions and special meetings during other Mondays.
 The agenda and documents for each meeting are posted on the city's website the Thursday evening preceding the council meeting (https://www.decaturil.gov/mayor-and-council/council-meetings/).

-Meetings take place at 5:30 PM in the Civic Center Theater or City Council Chambers located on the second and third floor, respectively, of the Decatur Civic Center (1 Gary K. Anderson Place).
+Meetings take place at 5:30 PM in the City Council Chambers located on the third floor of the Decatur Civic Center (1 Gary K. Anderson Place).
 Free parking is available in the lot immediately south of the entrance.
 Citizens are encouraged to attend, and 3 minutes per citizen is allotted for public comment near the beginning of each meeting.

 "One of the most important qualities of a leader is to listen, and my first priority has been to meet with as many of the citizens of Decatur as I can.
 Whether the individuals that I met were struggling or prospering there has been one common theme: Decatur is a kind, caring, compassionate community.
 Decatur is a city poised for positive transformation with its best days ahead of it." -David Horn